Apolexian/level4-project-docs/timelog.md

 * *4 hours* Wrote the transport layer background section for the dissertation.
 * *3 hours* Wrote up the IoT background section for the dissertation.

+### 22 Dec 2021

+* *4 hours* Wrote up the rust background section for the dissertation.

+### 23 Dec 2021

+* *4 hours* Restructured parts of the presentation and skimmed through a few of the hall of fames ones to get an idea of how a more research based project can be structured.
+* *2.5 hours* Started writing the network simulation part of the dissertation (describing how the analysis was done using mininet)

+## Week 15

+### 28 Dec 2021

+* *1 hours* Finished the network simulation section for the dissertation.
+* *2 hours* Rethought the way that connection establishment works for quic socket.
+Stream should be opened in new method.

+### 29 Dec 2021

+* *1 hours* Re-wrote parts of quic-socket to establish connection and open bidirectional stream in new method.
+Altered examples to test this.
+* *1 hours* Finished new quic-socket implementation and tested it using the quic socket examples.
+The client and server can now send and receive arbitrary payloads on new streams and there seems to be no hanging and packets arrive fine.
+* *3 hours* Debugging invalid packets in mqtt and trying to get it to work.
+Currently I manage to get the initial connection ACK only, so packets get corrupted somewhere after that.
+* *1 hours* Found bug - was reading more bytes than necessary from buffer.
+MQTT seems to work now with QUIC but using threads makes some messages lost (around 9 out of 100).